-Groundwater banking is part of a system in which surface and underground water supplies are alternately used so neither river nor aquifers are critically drawn down.
+Groundwater banking is a process of diverting floodwaters or other surface water into an aquifer where it can be stored until it is needed later.
 In a twist of fate, the space made available by emptying some aquifers opened the door for the banking activities used so extensively today.

 Groundwater Banking Overview